canjs/canjs/index.md

 - __element__ - The wrapped element passed to the
                 control.
 Control accepts a
-                raw HTMLElement, a css selector, or a NodeList.
+                raw HTMLElement, a CSS selector, or a NodeList.
 This is set as __this.element__ on the control instance.
 - __options__ - The second argument passed to new Control, extended with the can.Control's static __defaults__.
 This is set as